Comparisons / Anthropic Agent SDK vs LangChain

 Anthropic Agent SDK vs LangChain: Which Agent Framework to Use?

-Anthropic Agent SDK the anthropic agent sdk packages claude code's agent loop as a library.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+The Anthropic Agent SDK packages Claude Code's agent loop as a library.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers